Raynos/seaport-proxy/README.md

 ## Example

-See examples folder for a broken example :(
+IT WORKS.
+See example for a demo

 ## Installation